logo for The Institution of Engineering and Technology

 The Institution of Engineering and Technology, 2024

-Emerging healthcare networks are interconnected physical systems that use cyber technologies for interaction and functionalities.
-The proliferation of massive Internet of Things (IoT) devices enables remote and distributed access to cutting-edge diagnostics and treatment options in modern healthcare systems.
+Emerging healthcare networks are interconnected physical systems that use cyber technologies for interaction and functionality.
+The proliferation of massive internet-of-things (IoT) devices enables remote and distributed access to cutting-edge diagnostics and treatment options in modern healthcare systems.
 New security vulnerabilities are emerging due to the increasing complexity of the healthcare architecture, in particular, threats to medical devices and critical infrastructure pose significant concerns owing to their potential risks to patient health and safety.
 In recent times, patients have been exposed to high risks from attacks capable of disrupting critical medical infrastructure, communications facilities, and services, interfering with medical devices, or compromising sensitive user data.

 [more]